 iv RECENT DEVELOPMENTS

-The FTC's most recent consent decree requiring a divestiture of branded products was finalised in February 2017, when the agency approved a final order in connection with CH Boehringer Sohn AG's (Beohringer Ingleheim) $13.53 billion acquisition of Sanofi's animal health business.21 The FTC stated that without the divestitures, the acquisition would have harmed competition in the US markets for five different types of vaccines for pets, such as canine, feline and rabies vaccines, and certain parasite control products for cattle and sheep.22 The consent decree required Boehringer Ingelheim to divest its companion animal products, including the Fel-O-Vax and Fel-O-Guard cat vaccine product lines, to Eli Lilly and Company's Elanco Animal Health Division.
+The FTC required a divestiture of branded products in February 2017, when the agency approved a final order in connection with CH Boehringer Sohn AG's (Boehringer Ingelheim) US$13.53 billion acquisition of Sanofi's animal health business.21 The FTC stated that without the divestitures, the acquisition would have harmed competition in the US markets for five different types of vaccines for pets, such as canine, feline and rabies vaccines, and certain parasite control products for cattle and sheep.22 The consent decree required Boehringer Ingelheim to divest its companion animal products, including the Fel-O-Vax and Fel-O-Guard cat vaccine product lines, to Eli Lilly and Company's Elanco Animal Health Division.
 The parasite control products, marketed under the name Cydectin, were divested to Bayer AG.23

-Merger review in the US pharmaceutical industry has developed and followed steady patterns over time, based on the FTC's experience and understanding of the area.
+Merger review in the US pharmaceutical industry has generally developed and followed steady patterns over time, though recently has seen an increased level of scrutiny by the FTC, which has indicated a more sweeping evaluation of possible issues related to competition.
 Parties pursuing a merger or acquisition can expect many of the FTC's standard merger review processes, as well as some pharmaceutical industry-specific nuances.
 The agency will examine the transaction for likely harm to competition, looking within the relevant geographic market of the United States and in the relevant product markets, which are generally distinct for generic and branded prescription drugs.
 Should the FTC identify such a likelihood of anticompetitive harm, the agency will likely pursue a settlement agreement with the parties involving the divestiture of products in the markets raising concern.
 The parties may look to the FTC's prior consent decrees with other companies to understand what such agreements generally entail, such as a preference that the parties divest a stand-alone ongoing business, the inclusion of a temporary supply agreement, or the appointment of a monitor to oversee the transfer of the business to an FTC-approved buyer.
-The FTC's recent actions in mergers involving pharmaceutical products have generally followed these principles, but there is some indication that the agency will continue to finesse its approach to evaluating transactions in this complex industry.
+The FTC's recent actions in mergers involving pharmaceutical products have generally followed these principles, although recent dissenting statements by Commissioners Chopra and Slaughter indicate that the agency may take a broader approach to evaluating any potential anticompetitive issues and effects for transactions in this complex industry.

 1 Margaret Segall D'Amico is a partner and A Maya Khan is an associate at Cravath, Swaine & Moore LLP.